Why Automate Your Home

 - »More DIY Controllers

-You'll get peace of mind knowing your family is protected with a security system.
+You'll get peace of mind knowing your family is protected with a security system when you automate your home.
 Security systems include control panels, keypads, sensors, sirens, locks, lights, access control and more.
-You can choose an integrated wired system or an easy-to-install wireless system.
+You can choose an integrated wired system or an easy-to-install wireless automated house system.

 - Sirens scare away intruders, and notify neighbors and authorities of burglary or fire.